Lessons from Scottish Schools

 The same conclusion can be reached from the second context that the book sets – international comparisons.
 It is still often asserted in Scottish educational debate that we should emulate Finland.
 That country, it is believed, has high attainment and low inequality, and it is further claimed that this is because of an approach that is similar to the Curriculum for Excellence.
 In fact, Finnish attainment has been steadily falling since it introduced that kind of curriculum in the late-1990s, and inequality has been widening.
 It is true that Finnish attainment was very high at the beginning of this century, but that was with students who had spent almost all of their schooling in the preceding system, which was as academic as Scotland’s comprehensive schools were at that same time.

 Finland is not the only country in which moving away from a knowledge-based curriculum has led to decline.
-The same has happened in Sweden, France, New Zealand, South Korea and New Zealand.
+The same has happened in Sweden, France, South Korea and New Zealand.
 In contrast, Finland’s neighbour Estonia has been going in the opposite direction – rising attainment and falling inequality – with an approach that is firmly grounded in knowledge.
 Some Scottish commentary has denied this, misleadingly drawing parallels between the political decentralisation that happened after Estonia’s escape from the Soviet empire and Scotland’s weakening of a centrally prescribed curriculum.
 In reality, the post-communist decentralisation in Estonia has gone along with a persistently academic curriculum and with a leading role for expert teachers.

 Other examples internationally confirm these conclusions.
 The Republic of Ireland has been strengthening subject-based teaching in the past couple of decades, with impressive results by international standards, especially in reading.
 The basis has been ‘disciplinary literacy’, the recognition that the way we think about and discuss knowledge varies between subjects.
 Beyond a certain level, literacy is subject-specific, not generic.